-During a hurricane in September 1873, water inundated the dwelling, forcing the keepers and their families to seek refuge in the tower.
+During a hurricane in September 1873, water inundated the dwelling, forcing the Kennedys families to seek refuge in the tower.
 The damage to the dwelling’s windows, doors, and interior was promptly repaired, but expensive repairs to the concrete filling around the tower’s foundation took more time.

 Charles Fine served as keeper from 1892 until his death in 1904, when he was succeeded by his wife, Sarah.
-Lela, the youngest of Fine’s eight children, was born and raised at the lighthouse and eventually married John Y. Gresham, who became keeper of the lighthouse in 1918 and served longer than any other keeper.
-The Gresham children, two sons and six daughters, were raised in relative isolation at the lighthouse, and a private schoolteacher lived with the family to provide a formal education.
-One teacher, Eugene W. Roberts from Mississippi, became enamored with one of the Gresham daughters and eventually married her when she turned twenty-three.
-Another of the daughters became interested in a fisherman from St. Marks, who frequented the waters near the lighthouse.
-Knowing her father would not approve of the relationship, the daughter met the fisherman in secret and eventually eloped with him.
-Their marriage sadly ended in divorce, just as Keeper Gresham predicted it would.
+Lela, the youngest of Fine’s eight children, was born and raised at the lighthouse and eventually married John Y. Gresham, who became keeper of the lighthouse in 1918 and served for thirty-one years, longer than any other keeper at St. Marks.
+The Gresham children, two sons and six daughters, were raised in relative isolation at the lighthouse, and a private schoolteacher lived with the family during the summer months to provide a formal education.

 In 2000, the Coast Guard spent $150,000 to repair and stabilize the lighthouse.
-Congress passed an act in June 2006 that transferred the lighthouse and the surrounding eight acres from the Coast Guard to the Fish and Wildlife Service, however, the transfer did not take place until October 10, 2013 as lead-contaminated soil around the lighthouse is removed.
-Once the transfer is complete, the public will likely have the opportunity to climb the tower, view the historic Fresnel lens, and enjoy a wonderful vista of St. Marks Wildlife Refuge.
+Congress passed an act in June 2006 that transferred the lighthouse and the surrounding eight acres from the Coast Guard to the Fish and Wildlife Service, however, the transfer did not take place until October 10, 2013 as lead-contaminated soil around the lighthouse had to first be removed.
+An official transfer ceremony, that included a band, a color guard, and descendants of the lighthouse keepers, was held on March 28, 2014.